 What is an LLP?

-LLP is a hybrid version of a partnership firm and a company.
+A Limited Liability Partnership is a hybrid version of a partnership firm and a company.
 As the name suggests it has a limited liability unlike that of a partnership firm.
 It includes less compliance unlike in companies.
-It is governed by the Ministry of Corporate Affairs and regulated by the Limited Liability Partnership Act and agreement between partners.
-It is a separate entity from partners hence it has a separate legal existence.
+It’s governed by the Ministry of Corporate Affairs and regulated by the Limited Liability Partnership Act and agreement between partners.
+LLPs are a separate entity from partners hence it has a separate legal existence.
 Hence, partners are not personally liable for the debts of the firm.
 Further, it has perpetual succession.

 What are the benefits of an LLP?

 structure, it has many benefits as listed below:

 Simple Registration Process